 One thing that’s decidedly unromantic is thinking about student loans.
 Still, if your spouse or potential spouse went to college, there’s a good chance they’re towing around a student loan burden.
 So, you might be wondering, “Am I responsible for my spouse's student loan debt?”

-According to the Consumer Financial Protection Bureau, 45 million Americans currently have outstanding student loans.
+According to the Dept. of Education, 43 million Americans currently have outstanding student loans.
 There’s a decent chance your significant other has them as well.

 The big question is — how does that affect you?
 Are you legally liable for your spouse’s student loan debt?
 In most cases, the answer is no. But, as always, there are some caveats.
 Even if you aren’t responsible for their student loans, it’ll still impact you one way or another.